Taba, Egypt

-Taba (طابا Ṭābā, /ar/) is a town in the South Sinai of Egypt, near the northern tip of the Gulf of Aqaba.
+Taba (طابا Ṭābā, /arz/) is a town in the South Sinai of Egypt, near the northern tip of the Gulf of Aqaba.
 Taba is the location of one of Egypt's busiest border crossings.
 It is the northernmost resort of Egypt's Red Sea Riviera.

 History

 In 1906, Taba became the center of a territorial dispute between the British Empire and the Ottoman Empire, known as the "Taba Crisis."
 Although the Sinai Peninsula was nominally Ottoman, it had been largely administered by Egypt, except for the Aqaba region, which had been officially under Ottoman administration since 1892.
 When the Ottomans began plans to extend the Hejaz railway to the Gulf of Aqaba, potentially challenging British influence in the Red Sea via the Suez Canal, Britain dispatched Lieutenant Bramly with a small Egyptian force to establish police stations in the region.
 Upon encountering Ottoman troops already positioned in Taba — territory the British claimed as Egyptian — they demanded the immediate evacuation of Taba.
-The Ottomans refused, threatening to open fire, which led the British to deploy the to the area.
+The Ottomans refused, threatening to open fire, which led the British to deploy the battleship Diana to the area.
 After several months of escalating tensions that threatened to spark an international conflict, with Taba as the only place the British considered Egyptian that the Ottomans refused to evacuate, Sultan Abdul Hamid II finally agreed to withdraw from Taba on 13 May 1906.
 Both the British and the Ottomans then agreed to demarcate a formal border that would run approximately straight from Rafah in a south-easterly direction to a point on the Gulf of Aqaba, not less than 3 mi from Aqaba.
 The border was initially marked with telegraph poles and these were later replaced by boundary pillars.

 Taba was located on the Egyptian side of the armistice line in 1949.
 During the Suez Crisis in 1956, it was briefly occupied by Israel but restored to Egypt when the Israelis retreated in 1957.
 Israel reoccupied Taba after the Six-Day War in 1967, and a 400-room hotel was subsequently built in the town.
 Following the 1979 Egyptian-Israeli peace treaty, Egypt and Israel started to negotiate the exact position of the border.

 Both parties agreed that all maps since 1915, except for one 1916 Turkish-German map, show Taba on the Egyptian side and that no dispute had previously been raised on the issue in the intervening years.
-Israel argued that Taba had been on the Ottoman side of the 1906 Ottoman-British border agreement and claimed that errors had occurred when telegraph poles were replaced by boundary pillars in 1906–1907.
+Israel claimed that Taba had been on the Ottoman side of the 1906 Ottoman-British border agreement and claimed that errors had occurred when telegraph poles were replaced by boundary pillars in 1906–1907.
 It therefore maintained that the written 1906 agreement should take precedence over the demarcated boundary.